A Multi-Dimensional Analysis of Cognitive Engagement: Physical vs. Digital Puzzles

 Memory Encoding

-Weaker due to "detached" and "mechanical" nature of input.
+• Weaker due to the detached and mechanical nature of input.

-Motor cortex activation and hippocampal engagement through handwriting.
-Lack of tactile feedback and uniform digital interface.2
+Motor cortex activation and hippocampal engagement occur with handwriting.
+There is a lack of tactile feedback and a uniform interface in digital formats.

 Focus & Distraction